24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 mole poblano and its ingredients

-Mole poblano consists of braised meat (usually chicken) covered in a rich dark sauce made with over 30 ingredients.
-The most special one is chocolate.
+Don’t leave Puebla without trying its mole poblano, a dish consisting of braised meat (usually chicken) covered in a rich dark sauce made with over 30 ingredients, the most special one being chocolate.

 Many Americans think that mole comes from Oaxaca.
 But actually, it originated in Puebla.

 The mole in Puebla is different from that of Oaxaca.
-Pueblo’s flavors are more complex and the chocolate taste is more apparent than Oaxaca’s.
+Pueblo’s flavors are more complex, and the chocolate taste is more apparent than that of Oaxaca’s.
 I prefer Puebla mole.

 Restaurants: El Mural Puebla, Santa Clara, and La Mexicana